cabins/.emacs.d/README.md

 # About this project

-This is NOT a part of GNU/Emacs.
+This is NOT a part of [GNU Emacs](https://www.gnu.org/software/emacs/).

 This is just a personal configuration project to make Emacs, the most powerful text editor, more convenient to me.